practicaldsc/fa24/syllabus.md

 ### Forms

-Please fill out the [Welcome Survey](#) to tell us a bit more about yourself and tell us if you need an alternate exam.
+Please fill out the required [Welcome Survey](https://docs.google.com/forms/d/e/1FAIpQLSemfn-uzlSZUeY6rsonpboIv_6ANg9mGxWZ8tETDk4N4g4q_A/viewform) to tell us a bit more about your background and whether you need an alternate exam **no later than Monday, September 2nd**.

 ---